Mapping E-commerce Workloads to Range Partition Keys

 Implement a default partition to catch late-arriving or misdated records.
 Schedule a background reconciliation job to validate timestamps and INSERT INTO the correct range partition, then DELETE from the default table.

 Does range partitioning improve JOIN performance across order and inventory tables?
 Only if both tables share the same partition key and identical boundaries.
-Otherwise, cross-partition joins trigger expensive distributed scans.
+Otherwise, cross-partition joins trigger expensive scans.
 Align partitioning strategies or use lookup tables with localized indexes.